 v.
 How to contact us and the supervisory authorities in the event you have a complaint.

-Lonrho Africa (Holdings) Limited with its registered offices at 10th Floor, 26-28 Hammersmith Grove, London, W7 6HA collects, uses and is responsible for certain personal information about you.
+Lonrho Johannesburg (Pty) Limited with its registered offices at 11 Alice Lane, Building 3, 4th Floor, South East Suite, Sandton, Johannesburg 2146 collects, uses and is responsible for certain personal information about you.

-When we do so we are regulated under the GDPR which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
+When we do so in South Africa we are regulated under POPIA.
+We are responsible as ‘responsible party’ of that personal information for the purposes of POPIA

 Our Lonrho group companies collect the following information from you: